Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 Just make sure to click the Save Changes button at the bottom once you are done making these settings.

-If you don’t have Photoshop, you can use free alternatives like Gimp, Photopea, and Pixlr.
+If you don’t have Photoshop to edit the image, you can use free alternatives like Gimp, Photopea, and Pixlr.

 Set Up the URL Structure